By Alex Morgan 1 min read

 Suppose you hold A♥K♥ in a standard $1/$2 no-limit cash game.
 The action folds to the cutoff, who opens to $7.
 You decide to 3-bet to $20, representing a strong range.
 The blinds fold, and the opponent calls.

-The flop comes Q♦J♣7♥.
+The Flop comes Q♦J♣7♥.
 You bet $30 into a $43 pot, representing strength with potential top pair or an overpair.
 The opponent raises to $80.
 Now, you must decide whether to call, raise, or fold.

 This scenario tests your pot odds and reading ability.
 If you assess that the opponent is capable of bluffing or has weaker hands like Jack-x, a well-timed check-raise or fold can be advantageous.
 Recognising the slight chance of domination (your AK vs. QQ or JJ) is crucial for optimal decision-making.